-B. Housing Values: Results
+5.2.
+Housing Values: Results

-We first present event study graphs that motivate the regression analyses that follow.
-These graphs are derived from the estimation of versions of equation (3) that include plant-by-year fixed effects and allow the coefficients on $1[Plant\ Opened]{jt} \times [Near]{jd}$ and $1[Plant\ Closed]{jt} \times 1[Near]{jd}$ to vary with event time; here, year zero is the year that the plant's operating status changes (i.e., the year of the plant opening or closing).
-The figures plot these coefficients and their 95 percent confidence intervals.
-They provide an opportunity to judge the validity of the difference-in-differences-style approach that is based on the assumption of similar trends in advance of the opening or closing.
+We first present event study graphs that motivate the regression analyses which follow.
+These graphs are derived from the estimation of versions of equation (3) that include plant-by-year fixed effects and allow the coefficients on $1[Plant Opened]{jt} 1[Near]{jd}$ and $1[Plant Closed]{jt} 1[Near]{jd}$ to vary with event time; here, year zero is the year that the plant's operating status changes (i.e., the year of the plant opening or closing).
+The figures plot these coefficients and their 95% confidence intervals.32 They provide an opportunity to judge the validity of the difference in a differences-style approach that is based on the assumption of similar trends in advance of the opening or closing.

 Figure 3 plots event study coefficients from two separate regressions.
-Panel A of Figure 3 plots event study coefficients for years before/after a plant opening, and panel B plots event time coefficients before/after a plant closing.
-The plotted coefficients represent the time path of housing values within 0-1 miles from a plant, relative to 1-2 miles from a plant, conditional on plant-by-distance and plant-by-year fixed effects.
+The left panel of Figure 3 plots event study coefficients for years before/after a plant opening, and the right panel plots event time coefficients before/after a plant closing.
+The plotted coefficients represent the time path of housing values within 0-1 miles from a plant, relative to 1-2 miles from a plant, conditional on plant-by-distance and plantyear fixed effects.
 Both panels support the validity of the design as there is little evidence of differential trends in housing prices between houses 0-1 and 1-2 miles from the plant in the years preceding the opening or the closing.
 There is clear evidence that plant openings lead to housing price declines in the year that the plant opens.
 The plant-closing figure provides less decisive evidence, although on average prices rise slightly after the year of a closing.